-As of June 30, 2023 and December 31, 2022, the Company had no outstanding borrowings under the Credit Facility and had issued \$4 million of undrawn standby letters of credit under the Credit Facility.
-For the three and six months ended June 30, 2023 and 2022, total interest expense and commitment fees on our Credit Facility was not material.
+As of September 30, 2023 and December 31, 2022, the Company had no outstanding borrowings under the Credit Facility and had issued \$4 million of undrawn standby letters of credit under the Credit Facility.
+For the three months ended September 30, 2023 and 2022, and the nine months ended September 30, 2023, total interest expense and commitment fees on our Credit Facility was not material, while during the nine months ended September 30, 2022, we recorded total interest expense and commitment fees on the Credit Facility of \$1 million to interest expense on our unaudited condensed consolidated statement of operations.
 In connection with the Restated Credit Agreement, we incurred lender fees and other debt financing costs of approximately \$3 million.
-These costs were capitalized as deferred financing costs in other long-term assets on our unaudited consolidated balance sheet as of June 30, 2023, while deferred financing costs incurred in previous amendments, which were immediately recognized to interest expense on our unaudited condensed consolidated statements of operations for the three and six months ended June 30, 2023, were not material.
-As of June 30, 2023, the Company had \$4 million remaining in deferred financing costs in connection with the Credit Facility.
+These costs were capitalized as deferred financing costs in other long-term assets on our unaudited consolidated balance sheet, while deferred financing costs incurred in previous amendments, which were immediately recognized to interest expense on our unaudited condensed consolidated statements of operations, were not material.
+As of September 30, 2023, the Company had \$4 million remaining in deferred financing costs in connection with the Credit Facility.
 These costs will be amortized over the remaining term of the Credit Facility, using the effective interest rate method, and recorded to interest expense on our unaudited condensed consolidated statement of operations.

 There is no specific repayment date prior to the maturity date for any borrowings under the Credit Agreement.
 We may voluntarily repay any outstanding borrowing under the Credit Facility at any time without premium or penalty, other than customary breakage costs with respect to Term Benchmark and RFP interest rate-based loans.
 Additionally, the Company believes that the likelihood of the lender exercising any subjective acceleration rights, which would permit the lenders to accelerate repayment of any outstanding borrowings, is remote.
 As such, we intend to classify any future borrowings under this facility as long-term debt.
 The Credit Agreement contains a number of covenants that, among other things, restrict our ability to incur additional indebtedness, create liens, enter into sale and leaseback transactions, engage in mergers or consolidations, sell or transfer assets, pay dividends and distributions, make investments, loans or advances, prepay certain subordinated indebtedness, make certain acquisitions, engage in certain transactions with affiliates, amend material agreements governing certain subordinated indebtedness, and change our fiscal year.
 In addition, to secure the obligations under the Credit Agreement, the Company and certain subsidiaries have granted security interests and liens in and on substantially all of their assets as well as pledged shares of certain of the Company's subsidiaries.
 The Credit Agreement requires us to maintain a maximum total net leverage ratio and contains certain customary affirmative and negative covenants and events of default, including a change of control.
 If an event of default occurs, the lenders under the Credit Agreement will be entitled to take various actions, including the acceleration of all amounts due under the Credit Facility.
-As of June 30, 2023 and December 31, 2022, the Company was in compliance with its existing covenants.
+As of September 30, 2023 and December 31, 2022, the Company was in compliance with its existing covenants.